walterhiggins/blog/posts/Follow-up.md

 # Follow-up
 ## 2013/02/08 16:47

-> What&#146;s notable is that he also invested the follow-up effort to ensure
+> What's notable is that he also invested the follow-up effort to ensure
 > the software was engineered well-enough to work on other computers and
 > on multiple operating systems, could be understood and maintained by
 > others, was adequately documented, licensed to be useful, and so on.
 All